icapps/specs/README.md

 When you want to add a pod to the repository, you'll first have to start by creating your `.podspec` file.
 More information on how to do this can be found [here](https://guides.cocoapods.org/making/specs-and-specs-repo.html).

-Add you pod to the iCapps specs repo with the following command:
+Before you push the podspec to the specs repo you'll have to tag the commit with the correct version number as defined in the `.podspec` file.
+Now add you pod to the iCapps specs repo with the following command:

     pod repo push icapps-specs ~/path_to/SomePod.podspec